gracious-tech/copy.church/src/explain/funding/index.md

 import BibleQuote from '@/_comp/BibleQuote.vue'

 const passage_rev22_12 = {
+    net: "“Look!
+I am coming soon, and my reward is with me to pay each one according to what he has done!”",
+    esv: "“Behold, I am coming soon, bringing my recompense with me, to repay each one for what he has done.”",
     niv: "“Look, I am coming soon!
-My reward is with me, and I will give to each person according to what they have done.",
+My reward is with me, and I will give to each person according to what they have done.”",
-    oeb: "I will come quickly.
-I bring my rewards with me, to give to each what their actions deserve.",
-    web: "Behold, I come quickly.
-My reward is with me, to repay to each man according to his work.", }
+    csb: "“Look, I am coming soon, and my reward is with me to repay each person according to his work.”", }

 </script>